aleen42/PersonalWiki/qa/asymmetric_keys_on_servers.md

 usermod -a -G ssh-user <username>
 ```

-To avoid that users have set a wrong priority for some important files, which will result in prevention from login:
+To avoid that users have set a wrong priority for some important files, which will result in prevention from logging  in:

 ```bash
 # /etc/ssh/sshd_config